Monthly Review | COVID-19 and Circuits of Capital

 The Taleb group notes the Imperial team’s refusal to investigate under what conditions the virus can be driven to extinction.
 Such extirpation does not mean zero cases, but enough isolation that single cases are not likely to produce new chains of infection.
 Only 5 percent of susceptibles in contact with a case in China were subsequently infected.
 In effect, the Taleb team favors China’s suppression program, going all out fast enough to drive the outbreak to extinction without getting into a marathon dance toggling between disease control and ensuring the economy no labor shortage.
 In other words, China’s strict (and resource-intensive) approach frees its population from the months-long—or even years-long—sequestration in which the Imperial team recommends other countries partake.

 Mathematical epidemiologist Rodrick Wallace, one of us, overturns the modeling table entirely.
-Modeling emergencies, however necessary, miss when and where to begin.
+The modeling of emergencies, however necessary, misses when and where to begin.
 Structural causes are as much part of the emergency.
 Including them helps us figure out how best to respond moving forward beyond just restarting the economy that produced the damage.
 “If firefighters are given sufficient resources,” writes Wallace,

 under normal conditions, most ﬁres, most often, can be contained with minimal casualties and property destruction.
 However, that containment is critically dependent on a far less romantic, but no less heroic enterprise, the persistent, ongoing, regulatory eﬀorts that limit building hazard through code development and enforcement, and that also ensure ﬁreﬁghting, sanitation, and building preservation resources are supplied to all at needed levels.…